 - Insurers sometimes refuse to cover treatment for mental illness.

-Some of the most heartbreaking consequences of the stigma, though, are those in which sufferers hurt themselves because of what other people think.
+Some of the most heartbreaking consequences of the stigma are those in which sufferers hurt themselves because of what other people think.
 Because they don’t want to admit that they’re struggling, they’re often hesitant to seek professional help for their illnesses.
-They often, also, retreat into the illness and convince themselves that they can never lead fully productive lives.
+They often retreat into the illness and convince themselves that they can never lead fully productive lives.

 Rising Above the Stigma

 - Don’t be reluctant to find treatment for your illness.
-Putting your own health in jeopardy out of fear of admitting that you have a mental illness is much less than you deserve.
+Putting your own health in jeopardy out of fear of admitting that you have a mental illness is hurting you more than accepting the truth ever could..

 - Learn about your illness.
 Getting to know the truth about what you’re dealing with is a good first step toward countering the misperceptions of others.